drivelineresearch/stalker-radar-python/README.md

 # Serial Port Data Logger

 ## Introduction
-This project provides a Python script for reading data from a serial port and logging it to a file.
-It's particularly useful for applications involving data acquisition from serial devices like sensors, modems, etc.
+This project provides a Python script for reading data from a serial port - typically Stalker Radar guns using an FTDI USB-Serial cable.

 ## Features
 - Reads data from a specified serial port.